davidB/scalacs/README.md

 TODO
 ----

-* <strike>deploy scalacs into central repository</strike>, not possible because scalacs depends of artifact from jboss (netty) and from scala-tools.org (scala-library, scala-compiler,...)
+* deploy scalacs into central repository (not possible until scalacs depends of artifact from jboss (netty))
-* document output format
 * integrate sbt, ConditionalCompilation (to avoid recompile all)
 * integrate xsbt launcher as bootstrap
 * provide support/version for several scala's version
-* do automatic cleanCompiler when dependency jar are modified
-* document output/log
-* integrate sts into maven-scala-plugin and YaScalaDT
+* integrate scalacs into maven-scala-plugin and YaScalaDT

 Thanks
 ------

-to read me to end, and feedbacks are welcome !
+to read me to end,
+feedbacks are welcome !

 /davidB